ShianLin/shianlin.github.io/_pages/cv.md

 Job
 ======
 * Model validation in risk management department in the head office.
-The enterprise is one of the fortune 500 enterprises world-wide and more than 5 billion dollars are involved in the models.
+The enterprise is one of the fortune 500 enterprises world-wide and more than 5 billion dollars the models deal with.